 With this adventurous pastime, your scavenger hunt never has to end.
-There are literally hundreds of letterboxes hidden in parks and playgrounds in metro Detroit and some places you probably never noticed were there.
+And your options for letterboxing in metro Detroit and Ann Arbor are plentiful.
+There are literally hundreds of letterboxes hidden in parks and playgrounds in metro Detroit – and some places you probably never noticed were there.

 Letterboxing originated in 1854 in England, where you can now find a full catalog of hidden letterboxes.
 In the U.S., most people find and post clues at the Letterboxing North America website or at Atlas Quest.